Explicit fractional Laplacians and Riesz potentials of classical functions: Introduction

-In 2017, Dyda et al.~published a paper describing an efficient numerical scheme for obtaining two-sided bounds for the eigenvalues of the fractional Laplacian in the arbitrary dimensional unit ball \cite{dyda2017eigenvalues} and used it to (partially) resolve a conjecture relating to the smallest eigenvalue of the fractional Laplacian due to Bañuelos and Kulczycki \cite{banuelos2004cauchy, fall2021morse}.
+In 2017, Dyda et al.~published a paper describing an efficient numerical scheme for obtaining two-sided bounds for the eigenvalues of the fractional Laplacian in the arbitrary dimensional unit ball \cite{dyda2017eigenvalues} and used it to partially resolve a conjecture of Kulczycki asserting that the second smallest eigenvalue corresponds to an antisymmetric eigenfunction \cite{banuelos2004cauchy, fall2021morse}.
 They simultaneously published a companion paper \cite{dyda2017fractional} which laid the foundation of their numerical method by describing a general procedure to obtain fractional Laplacians and Riesz potentials of Meijer-G functions, which we reproduce in Theorems \labelcref{thm:meijergDKKtheorem1} and \labelcref{thm:meijergDKKtheorem2} below.
-In their paper, Dyda et al.~substantially extended the tools for deriving explicit expressoins for fractional Laplacians and Riesz potentials of classical functions and applied their results to the example of weighted radially symmetric Jacobi polynomials on ball domains, see also \cite{gutleb2022computation}.
+In their paper, Dyda et al.~substantially extended the tools for deriving explicit expressions for fractional Laplacians and Riesz potentials of classical functions and applied their results to the example of weighted radially symmetric Jacobi polynomials on ball domains, see also \cite{gutleb2022computation}.
 Sections \labelcref{sec:fractionalexplicitforms1D} and \labelcref{sec:fractionalexplicitformshighD} of the present paper leverage results from \cite{dyda2017fractional} to provide explicit form fractional Laplacians and Riesz potentials for most weighted classical orthogonal polynomials as well as Bessel functions.

 The following two theorems reproduce the essential Meijer-G function results of \cite{dyda2017fractional}.
-While the theorem statements and conditions may appear involved at first glance, their core statement is simple: Given mild assumptions the fractional Laplacian or Riesz potential maps a certain family of Meijer-G functions to another family of Meijer-G functions. \begin{theorem}[DKK--Meijer-G Theorem] Let $f(\mathbf{x})$ be a function defined by the product
+While the theorem statements and conditions may appear involved at first glance, their core statement is simple: Given mild assumptions, then the fractional Laplacian or Riesz potential maps a certain family of Meijer-G functions to another family of Meijer-G functions. \begin{theorem}[DKK--Meijer-G Theorem] Let $f(\mathbf{x})$ be a function defined by the product

 where $V_\ell(\mathbf{x})$ is a solid harmonic polynomial of degree $\ell \geq 0$ and $\mathbf{x} \in \mathbb{R}^d$.
-Define \scalebox{0.9}{\parbox{\linewidth}{ }}
+Define